A mission inspired by Spirit and rooted in Earth

 The bark on the interior of the structure is removed after inosculation, exposing a beautiful hardwood surface.
 Removing the bark halts all interior growth, allowing cabinets, windows and doors to be placed.

 Branches will continue to grow on the exterior of living ArborStructures.
-Branches on most structures will be pollarded each autumn.
+Branches on most structures will be pollarded (removed) each autumn.

 Branches are incorporated permanently as part of some types of structures.